 The Carpentaria and Karumba Basins may contain sandstone-hosted uranium deposits.
 This conclusion is based on the presence of favourable host lithologies, an appropriate depositional environment for the host rocks and the presence of eroding felsic igneous rocks to the east which could have acted as a source for uranium.
 Mesozoic units in the Carpentaria Basin that are thick, have a high permeability and/or contain carbonaceous horizons are probably most prospective.
 Some selective exploration occurred in the 1970s but without success.
 Any outcropping Mesozoic stratigraphy is generally oxidised and has been flushed by meteoric water, which would tend to obscure the presence of such deposits.
 Therefore units under cover are more favourable, though difficult to explore.
 Sandstone-hosted lead-zinc mineralisation may also occur within the Carpentaria Basin.
 Host lithologies, their depositional environment (continental to shallow marine) and the tectonic setting are all favourable.
 The presence of extensive granitic basement beneath the basin has been confirmed from drilling and geophysical interpretation and may also be an important component to this type of mineralisation.
-All these factors occur in EPG 32, EPG 34 and EPG 36.
+All these factors occur in EPG 32.

 Sedimentary manganese deposits could be concealed within the Carpentaria Basin given the large Groote Eylandt manganese deposit on the western margin of the Gulf of Carpentaria.
 Groote Eylandt occurs in Early to mid Cretaceous Mullaman Beds.
 These have been correlated with the Normanton Formation to the southeast.
 Manganese nodules (averaging 49% MnO) have been identified as surface float on Normanton Formation.
-The Normanton Formation is considered to be the upper unit to the Carpentaria Basin throughout EPG 32, EPG 34 and EPG 36.
+The Normanton Formation is considered to be the upper unit to the Carpentaria Basin throughout EPG 32.
 Sedimentary manganese deposits are favoured by a shallow marine environment along a stable cratonic margin and appear to occur at an oxidation-reduction interface associated with sea level changes in enclosed basins with restricted access to the sea.
 Such deposits are commonly hosted by glauconitic sandstone, which is common throughout the stratigraphy of the Carpentaria Basin.
 Sedimentary phosphorites can be associated with sedimentary manganese deposits and form in a similar depositional environment and tectonic setting.
 However there is no indication from the stratigraphy that phosphate accumulations have occurred, and geochemical anomalies have not been reported.

 The Toolebuc Formation contains bituminous shale and is a potential source of oil shale, although the thickness and grade are variable.
 It occurs as a 5-20 m thick unit in the southern part of the Carpentaria Basin as far north as latitude 16°S and at depths of up to 500 m.
 Toolebuc Formation was encountered in GSQ Normanton 1 drill hole in EPG 32.
-The Toolebuc Formation is projected to continue throughout EPG 34, and EPG 36.